Alquila/TeamTripleABachelor/README.md

 * To run the normal version with 2^16 guesses do the following:
   * go to ``plaintext_attack.go`` and check that line 283 is not commented out, but line 282 is.
   * The run in the terminal: go test -timeout 0 -run TestKnownPlaintextAttack
-  * Expect that the code might run up to 3 and a half hours.
+  * Expect that the code might run up to 3 hours.

 To run the Ciphertext-only Attack run:
 * To run the short version of the Ciphertext-only Attack you need to do the following: